jacobnordstrom9/tripleJ/README.md

 * A randomization function allowing users to find random movies based on a selected genre.
 * Being able to purchase tickets for in-theater movies.
+* Link to the streaming service if you want to watch it.

 ## Challenges and Solutions: